 Canopy Growth (TSX:WEED)

-Canopy Growth is the largest Canadian marijuana public company, having been the first cannabis organization to surpass the $1 billion market cap.
+Canopy Growth is the largest Canadian cannabis stock, having been the first cannabis organization to surpass the $1 billion market cap.

 Canopy holds producers Tweed and Bedrocan under its umbrella.
 Tweed’s production facility is located in the old Hershey factory in Smith Falls, Ontario, while its breeding facility was completed in September 2016.
 The company believes the state-of-the-art facility is the first of its kind and will form the foundation of new Canadian-bred genetics.

 Canopy regularly announces new deals and partnerships with international emerging markets.
 Late in 2017, the company announced a deal that sent a signal to the entire industry.
 Constellation Brands (NYSE:STZ), a massive alcohol producer in the US, invested in 9.9 percent equity of Canopy, which signaled the increased credibility of the cannabis business to the overall market.

 Following in the steps of Cronos Group (NASDAQ:CRON), Canopy launched its stock on the New York Stock Exchange.
 The company trades in the US under the ticker symbol “CGC.”
 As a US investor, this is another stock you can invest in cannabis with.
 Canopy Growth is arguably the largest cannabis company in Canada.